Amending Transactions

 Click the icon to open Change Log.
 This displays details of the changes, including date and user.

-Section 3: Editing Allocated Transactions
+Section 3: Editing Allocated Transactions (Transaction Browser)

 Compatible Transactions

-• Status: Posted and allocated
+• Status: Posted and allocated.

 • Transaction Types: SI, SN, PI, PN, BP, BR, SR, SC, SD, BC, BD, PC, PD, GC, GD